andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_control_flow/lesson_plan.md

 ##### Practice exercise with conditional

-- write and narrate through the following code (5m)
+- Have them write the code for the below.
 ```
 puts 'Welcome to the club!
 How old are you?'
 age = gets.chomp.to_i